janekx21/bachelor-thesis/chapters/ba.typ

 === Results

+The language server was tested, and the form submitted, by four individuals.
 Starting with the background all participants where developing ontologies using the Protégé visual editor and 75% of them where using the owl-ms-language-server for around 10 minutes; one for around 30 minutes.
 Everyone described the